Student Enrollment and Public Random Drawing/Lottery Policies and Procedures

 Issues Not Covered Under this Policy

-In the case that the procedures herein do not cover a situation that arises during the admissions and enrollment process, the Principal will take any additional steps necessary to execute the admissions and enrollment process.
+In the case that the procedures herein do not cover a situation that arises during the admissions and enrollment process, the Executive Director or designee will take any additional steps necessary to execute the admissions and enrollment process.